Take a look at our YouTube videos for a flavour of what we do.

 There are many thousands of people out partying in the “night-time economy” in Northampton on a Friday or Saturday night.
 The aim for us is to provide a listening ear and practical help to the socially marginalised, the needy and often those who have drunk too much!
 Street Pastors are non-judgemental and will give time and help to anyone in need.

-Street Pastors typically patrol the streets of Northampton on some Fridays and every Saturday night from 22.30 to 04.00 and form what is known as “The Urban Trinity” working in partnership with the police and local council.
+Street Pastors typically patrol the streets of Northampton most Saturday nights from 21.30 to 02.00 (since covid pandemic) and form what is known as “The Urban Trinity” working in partnership with the police and local council.
 In addition we work with a range of voluntary and statutory organisations in order to reach and help all those in need.

 The gospel is the motivation for what we do as Street Pastors, but is not at the forefront of what we say, although as we go around the streets of Northampton God provides wonderful opportunities to help, speak and sometimes pray for folk who mostly wouldn’t come anywhere near a Christian let alone a church!